 See accompanying notes to this exhibit on next page.

-(1) Includes an interest adjustment to the end of the year.
+(1) Includes an interest adjustment to the end of the year through fiscal year-end June 30, 2017.

 (2) All "Actuarially Determined Contributions" through June 30, 2017 were determined as the "Annual Required Contribution" under GASB 43.